ian-curtis/website/sources.md

 # Sources

 Here are some sources I drew from when designing my website.
-Probably not necessary, but these pages certainly deserve credit for helping me on my way.
+Perhaps not necessary, but these pages certainly deserve credit for helping me on my way.
 I learned a great many things from the internet while designing this website.

 * [Responsive hamburger menu](https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci)
 * [Album art image grid](https://blog.logrocket.com/how-create-responsive-image-gallery-css-flexbox/)